Everton had no chance of getting penalty in Liverpool defeat, says Frank Lampard over 'stonewall' spot-kick decision

 "He caused Liverpool massive problems, it's not the first one in the first half, he's just got to be careful of that.
 It'll definitely be in referees' heads and maybe he hasn't got what he's deserved because of a few incidents in three or four other games.
 But that said, it's a stonewall penalty."

-It was a viewpoint shared by Graeme Souness, who said Liverpool's players would have been reminding Attwell of Gordon's earlier misdemeanour as he considered whether to give the penalty or not.
+It was a viewpoint shared by Graeme Souness, who said Liverpool's players would have reminded Attwell of Gordon's earlier misdemeanour as he considered whether to give the penalty or not.

-He said: "In the first half, the young boy gets booked for diving.
+"In the first half, the young boy gets booked for diving.
 He's got to get out of that, because right away the referee's then looking for it.
-He might have got it had he not dived in the first half.
+He might have got it had he not dived in the first half," Souness said.

 "He's planted a seed in the referee's head, and if we're players out there then we're in the referee's ear, calling him a diver.
 So you're planting the seeds in the referee's head too."